-Problem oils: Coconut oil, cocoa butter, shea butter, sweet almond oil, carrot oil, olive oil, apricot kernel oil, palm kernel oil, castor oil, products labeled “argan oil”, Moroccan oil, vitamin E oil, wheat germ oil, aromatherapy oil blends, jojoba waxes and esters, and scented oils.
+Problem oils: Coconut oil, cocoa butter, castor oil, shea butter, sweet almond oil, carrot oil, olive oil, apricot kernel oil, palm kernel oil, Moroccan oil blend, vitamin E oil, wheat germ oil, aromatherapy oil blends, jojoba waxes and esters, and scented oils.

-Safe oils: Fragrance-free sunflower oil, mineral oil, petrolatum, and tiny amounts of jojoba oil and pure argan oil added to sunflower oil.
+Safe oils: Fragrance-free sunflower oil, mineral oil, petrolatum, and small amounts of jojoba oil and pure argan oil added to sunflower oil.

-Synthetic and human hair: Some batches of synthetic hair are coated with toxic chemicals that cause severe allergic reactions and acne, even if the hair is kept off the face and neck.
+Synthetic and human hair: Some batches of synthetic hair are coated with toxic chemicals that cause severe allergic reactions and acne, even if it’s kept off your face and neck.
 This varies from batch to batch and company to company.
 The chemicals in synthetic and some human hair can cause itching, rashes, skin infections, and acne.
 If a reaction with extreme itching happens after braiding, you may have no choice but to take it down.
 Synthetic hair should be soaked in an apple cider vinegar solution first.
-Shampoo and condition human hair before your weave or braids.
+Shampoo and condition human hair before getting a weave or weave or braids.

 Scalp Problems and Acne

 Scaling, inflammation, and/or itching on the scalp, hairline, ears, brows, inner cheeks, forehead, and/or side of the nose?
-You may have seborrheic dermatitis, a common genetic condition that’s easy to treat.
-Part of an oily, acne-prone, sensitive skin profile, it worsens in cold weather, during stressful times, when using harsh soaps, alcohol, and perfumes, and with infrequent shampooing.
+You may have seborrheic dermatitis, similar to cradle cap on infants, a common genetic condition that’s easy to treat.
+Often a part of an oily, acne-prone, sensitive skin profile, it worsens in cold weather, during stressful times, when using harsh soaps, alcohol, and perfumes, and with infrequent shampooing.

 Pregnancy, post-partum and menstrual cycles can cause hormonal flare-ups.
 Use a calendar or smartphone app to track your cycle.
-Practice diligent skincare and suncare throughout the month.
-Pay close attention to your lifestyle to counteract problems during these times.
+Practice diligent skin care and sun protection throughout the month.
+Pay closer attention to salt cravings to counteract breakouts during these times.
 Avoid direct sun.
-Protect your neck (which darkens) and face (watch for dark melasma patches) with zinc oxide-based sunscreen and reapply often.
+Protect your neck (which darkens) and face (watch for dark melasma patches) with mineral sunscreen and reapply often.

-Pregnant and lactating women should discontinue herbs, nutritional supplements (except prenatal vitamins), NSAIDS, retinoids, and hydroquinone.
-Discuss active skincare products, prescriptions, OTC medications, and systemic acne meds with your physician.
+Pregnant and lactating women should discontinue herbs, nutritional supplements (except prenatal vitamins), NSAIDS, retinoids (vitamin A), and hydroquinone.
+Discuss active skin care products, prescriptions, OTC medications, and systemic acne meds with your physician.

 The material on this website is provided for educational purposes only and is not to be used for medical advice, diagnosis or treatment.